Bunker Hill Lookout, CA 2024

 SCOPE OF WORK DIFFICULTY:

 HistoriCorps is committed to educating and training volunteers in preservation skills, with an overarching mission of inspiring a preservation ethic in all those involved.
-Learning and working alongside expert HistoriCorps field staff, volunteers and applying the traditional skills necessary to restore the Bunker Hill Lookout Tower:
+Learning and working alongside expert HistoriCorps field staff, volunteers and applying the traditional skills necessary to restore the Bunker Hill Lookout:

 • Roof repair and replacement